 If you feel a bit more adventurous with these guitar maintenance tips then try doing more.
 This includes cleaning the electronics, adjusting the string height, tightening any loose hardware, adding the proper washers to the input jack and tightening it to make sure it stays tight, re-

-You never know when you get a call for a gig.
+You never know when you’re going to get a call to play a gig.

 You need to be ready at all times, but most importantly, so does your guitar!